fferflo/einx/docs/source/comparison/ein.rst

 ==================

-In addition to the four main functions described above, einops also introduces ``einops.pack`` and ``einops.unpack`` for concatenation and splitting of tensors.
-The notation uses a single expression to represent the shapes of all input and output tensors, and the ``*`` symbol to represent the concatenated axis: All axes across inputs tensors at the ``*`` are first flattened and then concatenated along this axis in the output.
+In addition to the four main functions described above, einops also introduces ``einops.pack`` and ``einops.unpack`` for concatenation and splitting of tensors following a new type of notation.
+The notation uses a single expression to represent the shapes of all input and output tensors, and the ``*`` symbol to represent the concatenated axis.
+All axes across inputs tensors at the ``*`` are first flattened and then concatenated along this axis in the output.

 For instance, the following operation flattens all but the first two dimensions of the input tensors and